mholling/nswtopo/README.markdown

 ## Producing Raster Images

-To produce your map in PDF or any raster format (PNG, GIF, JPG, TIFF, KMZ), you must install either [Inkscape](http://inkscape.org/) or the [Batik SVG toolkit](http://xmlgraphics.apache.org/batik/download.cgi) (get the binary distribution).
+There are a few options for producing your map in PDF or any raster format (PNG, GIF, JPG, TIFF, KMZ).
+If you're using a Mac, no extra software is required.
+Otherwise, you must install either [Inkscape](http://inkscape.org/) or the [Batik SVG toolkit](http://xmlgraphics.apache.org/batik/download.cgi) (get the binary distribution).
 Then set your configuration file as follows:

+* For best results on a Mac, set the following option to rasterise using built-in software:

+        rasterise: qlmanage

 * To use Inkscape for rasterising: